EchoVice

 The Inspiration Behind the Innovation

 When the ultrasound probe becomes repeatedly displaced due to muscular activity during a percutaneous heart valve procedure, the cardiologist must stop the procedure and assume a poor ergonomic position in order to reposition the probe.
 This means that the cardiologist must use one hand to keep the probe in place while struggling to use the other hand to operate both the probe and computer.
-In addition to causing stress and poor ergonomics for the cardiologist, this results in prolonged exposure to anesthetics for the patient, and longer wait lists for surgeries.
+In addition to causing stress and poor ergonomics for the cardiologist, this results in prolonged exposure to anesthetics for the patient, and shorter wait lists for surgeries.

 The Innovation